sneg55/jekyll_site/collections/_posts/2018-11-06-bzx-teams-up-with-chainlink.markdown

 cover: /images/blog/0_euIHvtPzgZUNpI2v.png
 canonical: https://medium.com/bzxnetwork/bzx-teams-up-with-chainlink-5b9649e8c241
 author: Kistner
+metadescription: "By using Chainlink, bZx can enable a separate oracle solution on top of the base bZx protocol. "
+intro: "By using Chainlink, bZx can enable a separate oracle solution on top of the base bZx protocol. "
 ---
 bZx, the protocol that powers decentralized margin trading, announces a strategic partnership with Chainlink, the leader in trusted oracle services. bZx will incorporate Chainlink’s functionality to build a separate oracle solution on top of the base bZx protocol.